Ulizeuz/nd00333-capstone/README.md

 - Convert the model to ONNX format.
 - Deploy the model to the Edge using Azure IoT Edge.
 - Enable logging in the deployed web app.

+On the other hand, I'd like to improve the model in the future: firstly, trying changing the primary metric like death probability, becaming a continuous model.
+Another thing is add more data, the Kaggle dataset is good to practice, but has few data.
+Finally, I want to improve the hyperdrive experiment using another models, it's a good way to get experience tunning models and in some cases with better results than AutoML